INFINITY IN A DROP

 - neither reductionism nor constructionism nor hermeneutics offers any hope for finding the intrinsic meaning of life or the "naturalisation" of ethics

-- the essential core of "the" scientific method
+- "the" scientific mindset

-- the cycle of theory formation and testing
+- "the" cycle of theory formation and testing

-- the social setting
+- specifics for the social sciences

 - what psychology needs (and the Indian tradition can provide)